theuerc/Website/src/routes/blog/personalize-your-gitpod-workspace-environment.md

 <br>

-# 3. VS Code Settings Sync 🔁
+# 3. VS Code settings sync 🔁

 [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) in VS Code lets you always work with your favorite editor setup by sharing your VS Code configuration such as settings, keybindings, and installed extensions across your machines.